gorbak25/resume/README.md

-This is my personal CV.
+This is my personal resume written in typst.

-This will be later automatically deployed on my personal site(WIP).